Why outdoor play is essential for children

 Our outdoor spaces are ‘yes’ environments — safe, beautiful places that encourage freedom of movement, exploration, and real-life learning.
 ‘Yes’ spaces are carefully prepared environments where children can safely explore without constantly hearing ‘no.’ At Enrich, we view children as capable individuals who are trusted to lead their own play, make choices, and take smart risks — all with gentle guidance from our educators.
 That’s how independence, decision-making, and confidence grow.

-Outdoor play at Enrich Early Education at the Gold Coast
+Outdoor play at Enrich Child Care Gold Coast

 Outdoor play is great for practicing Emotional Intelligence